owenwaller/piglow/Readme.md

 * The reset register resets all of the registers back to their default state.
 Any non-zero write will cause a reset.
 See the SN32218 datasheet for the details.

 ![The PiGlow Simualtor](https://github.com/owenwaller/piglow/blob/master/PiGlowSimulator.png)

+To quit the simulator press CTRL-C or Enter or Escape.

 ### Platform Support
 The simulator should run pretty much anywhere that Go runs.
 I've only tested it on Linux/AMD64 but Darwin/AMD64 and Windows/AMD64 should also work.
 The limiting factor will be the TCell terminal Ui library that is used to create the terminal Ui.